List of eponymous diseases

-An eponymous disease is a disease, disorder, condition, or syndrome named after a person, usually the physician or other health care professional who first identified the disease; less commonly, a patient who had the disease; rarely, a literary or theatrical character who exhibited signs of the disease or the subject of an allusion, as its characteristics were suggestive of symptoms observed in the disorder.
+An eponymous disease is a disease, disorder, condition, or syndrome named: usually, after the physician or health care professional who first identified the disease; less commonly, after a patient who had the disease; rarely, after a literary or theatrical character who exhibited the disease, or after the subject of an allusion, characteristics of which were suggestive of symptoms observed in the disorder.

 Naming systems

 Eponyms are a longstanding tradition in Western science and medicine.
 Being awarded an eponym is regarded as an honor: "Eponymity, not anonymity, is the standard."
 The scientific and medical communities regard it as bad form to attempt to form eponyms after oneself.

 Ideally, to discuss something, it should have a name.
 When medicine lacked diagnostic tools to investigate and definitively pinpoint the underlying causes of most diseases, assigning an eponym afforded physicians a concise label for a symptom cluster versus cataloguing the multiple systemic features that characterized a patient’s illness.

 Most commonly, diseases are named for the person, usually a physician, but occasionally another health care professional, who first described the condition—typically by publishing an article in a respected medical journal.
 Less frequently, an eponymous disease is named after a patient, examples being Lou Gehrig disease, Christmas disease, and Hartnup disease.
 In the instance of Machado–Joseph disease, the eponym is derived from the surnames of two families in which the condition was initially described.
 Examples of eponyms named for persons who displayed characteristics attributed to a syndrome include: Lazarus syndrome, named for a biblical character; and Miss Havisham syndrome, named for a Dickens character, and Plyushkin syndrome, named for a Gogol character, both fictional persons (the latter two also happen to be alternative names for the same symptom complex).
 Two eponymous disorders that follow none of the foregoing conventions are: Fregoli delusion, which derives its name from an actor whose character shifts mimicked the delusion it describes; and, Munchausen syndrome which derives from a literary allusion to Baron von Munchausen, whose personal habits were suggestive of the symptom cluster associated with it.